 Community Engagement

-Investing in Our Communities
+Investing in Solutions

 Impact Stat Background

-Our Community Partners are plugged into—or leading—their local hunger networks and food policy councils, are improving their local food systems through farmers markets, urban farms, and community gardening, and have been working towards food justice for years.
+Our community partners are plugged into—or leading—their local hunger networks and food policy councils, are improving their local food systems through farmers markets, urban farms, and community gardening, and have been working towards food justice for years.

 Brockton